clartaq/cwiki/resources/private/md/Work_Notes.md

 This page is the on-going saga of working on the CWiki program.

+##### Investigate the status of Katex for Rendering LaTeX, 07 Jan 2019, 03:22:36 pm, #####

+Should look at Katex again to see if it offers any advantages over using MathJax from a remote server.

+##### Downloading Google Fonts and Serving Them from the Program Rather than Google, 07 Jan 2019, 03:21:07 pm. #####

+Investigate whether downloading the Google Fonts used by the program and serving them directly is an improvement in privacy.

 ##### When Editing, Save the Page when it is Hidden, 07 Jan 2019, 11:16:40 am. #####